DDwsgood/opencode-bash-classifier/README.md

 OPENAI_MODEL=deepseek-v4-flash
 ```

-The `API_KEY` variable is left for you to fill in — the real key is never
+The `API_KEY` variable is left for you to fill in. `DEEPSEEK_API_KEY` is also accepted,
-committed and never placed in plugin configuration, command arguments, or the
-review prompt.
-For backwards compatibility, `DEEPSEEK_API_KEY` is also accepted,
 and both `API_KEY` and `DEEPSEEK_API_KEY` are read from `~/.env` as a fallback.
 Use `LLM_BASE_URL` / `LLM_MODEL` as aliases for the `OPENAI_*` variables.
+We suggest using offical DeepSeek provider + deepseeek-v4-flash for this classifier
 > **Provider note**: your provider must allow SDK/API calls with this key.
 Some
-> providers issue keys restricted to a specific official client or proxy; such
+> providers issue keys restricted to some specific coding clientsy; such
-> keys will not work with a direct OpenAI-compatible HTTP call.
+> keys using in this case may result in ban.

 The reviewer is fixed to: